mdawn/gRPC-recordsService/README.md

 **STEP 1**: Open a terminal and start your MongoDB server.
 - `$ cd mongodb-osx-x86_64-4.0.5`
-- install the go driver:
+- install the go driver & grpc:
 `$ go get github.com/mongodb/mongo-go-driver/mongo`
 - run it & set your database path (if you like):
 `$ bin/mongod -dbpath data/db`

 **STEP 2**: Open another terminal and clone this repository.
 Cd into the directory.
+- install gRPC: `$ go get google.golang.org/grpc`
 - run the server: `go run records_server/server.go`

 **STEP 3**: Open your last terminal and homebrew install Evans.